-One of the biggest advantages to incorporating a business is that the principals of the corporation enjoy broad protection from being held personally responsible for the debts and liabilities of the corporation.
-That is, creditors can reach the corporation's assets, but once those assets are exhausted they cannot ordinarily also reach the personal assets of the owners or shareholders of the corporation.Under some circumstances, those to whom the corporation is liable will attempt to "pierce the corporate veil", the legal term used to describe an action to have the corporation set aside for purposes of the litigation such that personal liability attaches, and personal assets can be reached.
+One of the biggest advantages to incorporating a business is that the shareholders of a corporation enjoy broad protection from being held personally responsible for the debts and liabilities of the corporation.
+That is, creditors can reach the corporation's assets but, once those assets are exhausted, they cannot ordinarily also reach the personal assets of the owners or shareholders of the corporation.Under some circumstances, those to whom the corporation is liable will attempt to "pierce the corporate veil", a legal term used to describe an action to have the corporation set aside for purposes of the litigation such that personal liability attaches, and personal assets of the shareholders can be reached.

-Generally, when evaluating if a corporation is in fact legitimate, or if the corporate veil should be pierced, courts look at the following factors:
+Generally, when evaluating if a corporation is in fact legitimate or if the corporate veil should be pierced, courts look at the following factors: